DomenicScarcella/DBTL-List-Reveal/README.md

 ## Data manipulation by the ListModular component and subcomponents

 In ListModular -- where most of the XML is -- you find the ListSingle sub-component and the FeaturedMatch sub-component.
-ListSingle contains most of the data parsing, and also takes two arguments:  arr (an array of data objects, imported from the dataJohn.js and dataDom.js files as listL and listR, respectively), and L_R (string of one letter, "L" or "R" for when the sie of the screen matters to the display and/or data tracking).
+ListSingle contains most of the data parsing, and also takes two arguments:  arr (an array of data objects, imported from the dataJohn.js and dataDom.js files as listL and listR, respectively), and L_R (string of one letter, "L" or "R" for when the side of the screen matters to the display and/or data tracking).

 The ListSingle builds the list by putting the header (the 0 index of the array, and the only key-value pair that it contains, the title) into line 23.
 Then the real work happens, thanks to the .map method in line 25: